LukeEcomod/pyAPES_VESBO/README.md

 Code is mainly written so that it works in both python 2.7 and 3.?
 * main things so far:
   - print is a function.
 Brackets are needed
-  - views and iterators instead of lists.
-Casting needed (list()) if list needed.
+  - views and iterators instead of lists casting needed (wrap inside a list() call).
+   * this is especially needed if you are iterating through dict.items(), dict.keys(), and dict.values() AND
   - absolute import vs. relative import: from .foo import spam if you want to import from same level.

 ### SoilProfile